19 Best Pilot Watches For The Aviation Enthusiast

 Source - Zenith

-At 42.5mm x 14.3mm, the dimensions are pretty big, especially since the models are made out of stainless steel.
 As you will soon realise, this is due to a pretty powerful movement beating within, sitting alongside the dial needing to house a lot of features.

-From the two pushers on either side of the crown, its tapered lugs and the smooth, circular bezel on the top, the piece is very refined and aesthetically pleasing to the modern wearer looking for an everyday flexer.
-The 100 metres of water resistance is not bad either!
+From the two pushers on either side of the crown, to its tapered lugs and the smooth, circular bezel on the top, it is very refined and aesthetically pleasing to the modern wearer looking for an everyday flexer.

 On to the dial and we are treated to a navy blue shade displayed against a corrugated backdrop.
 These slender, barrel shaped ridges are a timeless addition to the line, with the Arabic hour markers and sword shaped hands resonating ultra-legibility.